Sandwich Bread Recipe (VIDEO)

 Use the resistance of the surface to pull the dough tightly together.
 Gently pinch a seal where the edges come together.

-How to store leftovers.
+How to store leftover Sandwich Bread

 Easy Sandwich Bread

+I hope you enjoyed my Sandwich Bread recipe!
 Your feedback is valuable to us.
 If you have any questions, please let me know in the comments.
-If you try my recipes and love them, please take a moment to leave a five star review.
+If you try my recipes and love them, please take a moment to leave a five star recipe rating.
 Thank you for being part of the Bake Cook Repeat community!
-Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube.
+Don’t forget to follow us on Facebook, Instagram, Pinterest and Subscribe on YouTube if you enjoy baking bread and new recipes!

 Easy Sandwich Bread